josegarciav/josegarciav.github.io/_pages/cv.md

 Education
 ======
 <!-- * Ph.D in Mathematics and Computing, University of the Basque Country, 2029 (expected) -->
-* M.S. in Modeling & Mathematical Research, Statistics and Computing, University of the Basque Country, 2025
+* M.S. in Mathematical Modeling, Research, Statistics, and Computing, University of the Basque Country, 2025
 * M.S. in Applied Mathematics, Santo Domingo Institute of Technology, 2022
 * B.S. in International Business & Finance, Utah State University, 2017
 * B.E. in Civil Engineering (first year), Santo Domingo Institute of Technology, 2013